melazab/dac63004w_evm/README.md

 ## Acknowledgments

-- Texas Instruments for the DAC63004W documentation
+- Texas Instruments for the DAC63004W
-- FTDI for their interface libraries
+- FTDI for their interface library